TimothyByrd/ChaosHelper/README.md

 ## Security
 <a name="h06" />

-I trust myself, but you shouldn't.
 I suggest building the tool yourself (see "Building the tool" below).
 Or for security, limit what the tool can do via your firewall.
 The only HTTP calls the tool should make are all to www.pathofexile.com.
 They are all HTTP GETs, so they aren't changing anything on the server.